Topics Map > Account > Password

 With Microsoft MFA, users have the option to enroll a phone number that can receive text/SMS messages as an authentication method.
 Please note, messaging and data rates apply.

-To enroll a phone number that can receive text/SMS messages as the primary authentication method with Microsoft MFA from a sign in prompt:
+To enroll a phone number that can receive text/SMS messages as an authentication method with Microsoft MFA:

 1. Sign in with your UWM email address and password.

 2. You will be notified that More information is required.
 Click Next.

 3. On the next page, you will be prompted to Keep your account secure, and will see a prompt to get the Microsoft Authenticator app.
 At the bottom of this prompt there is the option to set up a different method.
 Click the link titled I want to set up a different method.

 4. This will bring up the option to Choose a different method.
 From the drop-down menu select the Phone option and click Confirm.